 - Simple Ingredients: Like your favorite chicken pot pie recipe with cream of chicken soup, this casserole is the ultimate comfort food, made with everyday ingredients!

-- Shortcuts: It calls for cooked chicken, so using something like a rotisserie chicken, or leftover chicken, speeds things up even more!
+- Shortcuts: It calls for cooked chicken, so using something like a rotisserie chicken (you could even boil the rotisserie chicken for broth for later), or leftover chicken, speeds things up even more!
 Or frozen vegetables that you can heat up quickly in the microwave is a great way to speed things up, instead of using fresh vegetables.

 - Family Favorite: This casserole has that creamy filling that classic chicken pot pie has, and it has the flavors of a chicken pot pie that the whole family will love!

 - Freezer Meal: Good old comfort food never fails!
 Make this as a dish to take to someone in need, so they can freeze it and cook it whenever they need a fast dinner idea!
-(See freezer tips below!)
+(See freezer tips below and one of my secret weapons for quick meal plans too!)

 Ingredients for easy chicken pot pie casserole